jxe/ceml/beginners-guide.md

 Roles
 -----

-In the examples so far, the words like 'enemy', 'reporter', 'answerer', 'listener', 'a', 'b', 'signup', 'patient', and 'doctor' are *role names*.
+In the examples so far, the words like 'enemy', 'reporter', 'guy', 'girl', 'a', 'b', 'signup', 'patient', and 'doctor' are *role names*.
 Most of the time, a role name can be any word you like.
 They are just a placeholder to connect *casting commands* like *gather* and *await*, with *coordination commands* like *tell*.

 Squads on Groundcrew, however, can define special meanings for certain roles.
 So on a particular squad, a 'doctor' might mean someone who's been tagged/certified with the tag 'doctor', and a patient might mean anyone else.